abcslawek/raccoon/README.md

 # Raccoon
 It's a platform game with Raccoon adventures written in Java.
 I recreated a project of a platform game presented on the youtube channel "Tech With Tim" written in Python with the Pygame library.
+I added my own features like moving on flying block or fighting against an enemy.

 ## Table of Contents